 Neptune is the god of the sea in Roman mythology, a brother of Jupiter and Pluto.
 He is analogous but not identical to the god Poseidon of Greek mythology.
 The Roman conception of Neptune owed a great deal to the Etruscan god Nethuns.
 Originally he was an Italic god paired with Salacia, possibly the goddess of the salt water.
-At an early date (399 BC) he was identified with Poseidon, when the Sibylline books ordered a lectisternium in his honour (Livy v.
+At an early date (399 BC) he was identified with Poseidon, when the Sibylline books ordered a lectisternium in his honor (Livy v.
 13).

 In earlier times it was the god Portunes or Fortunus who was thanked for naval victories, but Neptune supplanted him in this role by at least the first century BC, when Sextus Pompeius called himself "son of Neptune".